-Developing an international strategy to support and promote faculty research, scholarship and creative expression is the charge of a new working group, which comprises faculty from a wide range of disciplines.
-The working group will identify Vanderbilt’s strengths and existing international ties, assess current and best practices of peer institutions, and identify areas of need and opportunity.
-The group is charged with developing a strategy that both supports the international research of faculty and raises the global profile of Vanderbilt as a research institution.
+Developing an international strategy to strengthen Vanderbilt’s international research, scholarship, and creative expression while raising the global profile of the university as a research institution is the charge of the International Strategy Working Group, which comprises faculty from a wide range of disciplines.
+Through a faculty-driven process that has involved meetings, feedback forums, an online survey and peer research, the group is working to identify Vanderbilt’s strengths and existing international ties, assess current and best practices of peer institutions, and pinpoint areas of need and opportunity.

 Vanderbilt Provost and Vice Chancellor for Academic Affairs Susan R. Wente has identified four guiding principles for the development of the university’s global strategy: